big img

 Expand F.A.Q.

 Yes!
-This is one of the ICL benefits.
+This is one of the ICL benefits that many people appreciate.
 Although the vast majority of patients keep their ICLs in, they can be surgically removed if need be.
 Many patients take comfort in knowing this, even if the likelihood of ever needing it is slim.

 Will insurance cover ICL surgery?